zkochan/zkochan.github.io/_posts/2015-05-22-coding-ab-tests-effectively.markdown

 #How to use Foso with Optimizely?

 Lets return to our example, where we wanted to do 3 variations in one experiment, and reuse some of the code.
-In order to implement it with Foso, we have to use this folder structure:
+In order to implement it with Foso, we can use this folder structure:

 <pre>
 my-experiment
- ├── _shared
+ ├── shared
  |   ├── red-sign-in.less
  |   ├── new-logo.less
  |   └── add-class.js
  ├── variation-1
  |   └── homepage
- |       └── index.js
+ |       └── bundle.js
  ├── variation-2
  |   └── homepage
- |       └── index.js
+ |       └── bundle.js
  └── variation-3
      └── homepage
          ├── changing-footer.js
-         └── index.js
+         └── bundle.js
 </pre>

 **red-sign-in.less** has to contain the styles that are overriding the styles of the Sign in button, making it red.
 It can look like this: